tianderturpijn/Azure-Security-Center/Labs/02 - Automation/README.md

 2. Click on **Pricing tier** and note that by default it is set to **Free**
 3. Click on **Standard** and click on **Save**
 4. Click on **Data collection**
-5. Under **Windows security events**, select **All events**
+5. Under **Windows security events**, select **All events** (by default it is set to none)
 6. Click on **Save**

 #### 3 - Collect the WorkspaceID and WorkspaceKey
-For the next (optional) exercise where we deploy a more advanced ASC ARM template, we are going to need the workspace details.
+For the next (**optional**) exercise where we deploy a more advanced ASC ARM template, we are going to need the workspace details.
 1. In the Azure portal, navigate to Log Analytics
 2. Click on your **workspace**
 3. On the Overview blade, make a note of the **Resource group name** and the **Subscription ID**
 4. Click on **Advanced settings** and also make a note of the **workspaceID** and the **primaryKey**, since you need those  values for the next exercise

 ## ASC PowerShell cmdlets
 Security Center provides automation support through PowerShell as well.<br>
 The ASC PowerShell cmdlets can be downloaded from <a href="https://www.powershellgallery.com/packages/AzureRM.Security/0.2.0-preview" target="_blank">here</a>.<br>

 **Recommendation:**<br>
 *The ASC cmdlets are in preview.
-It is recommended to install the ASC cmdlets in the Windows VM that you have deployed earlier in your lab environment to avoid conflicts which might occur on your system.*
+It is recommended to install the ASC cmdlets in the Windows VM (like VM-0) that you have deployed earlier in your lab environment to avoid conflicts which might occur on your system.*

 #### 1 - Installing the ASC cmdlets
+***Note**: the default username of your deployed VM's (either admin or root) is **azureadmin***

-Install the ASC cmdlets by typing the following commands in an administrator PowerShell window and confirm all with "yes" if prompted:
+Install the ASC cmdlets by typing the following commands in an administrator PowerShell window and confirm all with "yes" if prompted:<br><br>

+***Tip**: copy and paste the script below in a PowerShell ISE administrator session*

 ```powershell
 #Install NuGet
 Install-Module -Name PowerShellGet -Force -Verbose